CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/MindMeld/README.md

 This Section contains souce code to build MindMeld (Botlite) callstudio element and sample callstudio application to demonstrate capability of MindMeld with CVP.

-# Instruction to set up VXML server
+# Instruction to set up CVP with MindMeld(Botlite)

 ## Prerequisite
   * 12.6 EFT 1 Build - CVP and Call Studio.